Dasharo/docs/docs/variants/msi_z690/faq.md

 ## Will this work on my `MSI PRO Z690-A WIFI DDR5` or `MSI PRO Z690-A DDR5` ?

 Not yet.
 The build is configured for the DDR4 only.
-It might be extended with the DDR5 variant in the future. **Do not try that**.
+But currently we work on the DDR5 variant. **Do not try that**.

 ## Will this work on my `MSI PRO Z690-A DDR4` ?